ubclaunchpad/inertia/README.md

 ### How It Works

 There is a detailed [Medium post](https://medium.com/ubc-launch-pad-software-engineering-blog/building-continuous-deployment-87a2bd8eedbe) that goes over the project, its motivations, the design choices we made, and Inertia's implementation.
-The team has made a few presentations about Inertia that go over its design in a bit more detail:
+The team has also made a few presentations about Inertia that go over its design in some more detail:
 - [UBC Launch Pad internal demo](https://drive.google.com/file/d/1foO57l6egbaQ7I5zIDDe019XOgJm-ocn/view?usp=sharing)
 - [Vancouver DevOpsDays 2018](https://docs.google.com/presentation/d/e/2PACX-1vRJXUnRmxpegHNVTgn_Kd8VFyeuiIwzDQl9c0oQqi1QSnIjFUIIjawsvLdu2RfHAXv_5T8kvSgSWGuq/pub?start=false&loop=false&delayms=15000) ([video](https://youtu.be/amBYMEKGzTs?t=4h59m5s))